Cabinet Cures

 Cabinet Cures Logo Before & After by Graphicsbyte Creative

-Updating The Brand
+Updating the Brand

 In 2019 the owners of Cabinet Cures wanted to overhaul their brand.
 The old brand used a red tone with an arch over the cc initials.
 The client wanted to keep the same typography but update the cabinet door to something they actually sell.